percwg/perc-wg/draft-jennings-perc-double/draft-jennings-perc-double.md

 The security properties for both the inner and outer key holders are the same as the security properties of classic SRTP.

-The NULL cipher MUST be used in conjunction with an encrypted transport for both RTP and RTCP.
-Use of the NULL cipher for the outer cryptographic context without the use of an encrypted transport exposes the RTCP traffic to undetectable modification as it is transmitted over the network.
-Likewise, RTP traffic under the same conditions would be subject to modification that would not be detectable by the MDD.
-While the endpoint could detect modification of the end-to-end information, reliance on information like payload type value in the packet received from the MDD could present problems such as attempting to decode media with the wrong codec.

 # IANA Considerations

 ## RTP Header Extension